4GeeksAcademy/Domain-Generator-danilopgon/README.md

 # Domain Generator

-Execute from terminal (you should be inside root directory)
+Execute from terminal (you should be in root directory)

 `$ node domaingenerator.js`